wwilsonnorth/Score-Keeper/README.md

 # Score Keeper
-A score keeper to track your points playing rock, paper, scissors against friends.
-This project was built as part of Colt Steele's Web Developer Bootcamp course.
-The course takes you through building the functionality making it very basic so I created the design, layout and idea behind the rest of the application.
+This application was built as part of Colt Steele's Web Developer Bootcamp course.

-HTML, CSS & JavaScript used.
-The default game is first player to 5 points wins which can be changed using the text box and the score will cap at whatever value is entered.
+A score keeper to track your score when playing rock, paper, scissors against friends.
+The default game is the first player to 5 points wins.
+This can be changed using the text box and the score will cap at whatever value is entered.
+Having built this through the course which takes you through building the functionality making it very basic, I created the design, layout and idea behind the rest of the application.

-Use this link to view the entire site - https://wwilsonnorth.github.io/Score-Keeper/
+Download and run on your machine to try yourself or use this link to play - https://wwilsonnorth.github.io/Score-Keeper/